 The ABL Facility is governed by a credit agreement with Bank of America, N.A., as administrative agent and the other agents and lenders, which provides for a \$300 million senior secured asset-based revolving line of credit (which may be increased by up to \$75 million in certain circumstances), subject to a borrowing base limitation.
 On December 10, 2014, we amended the ABL Facility to among other things, (i) increase the revolving credit commitments from \$250 million to \$300 million, (ii) extend the maturity, and (iii) reduce the pricing on loans and letters of credit.
-The borrowing base under the ABL Facility equals the sum of: 90% of the eligible credit card receivables; plus, 85% of eligible accounts; plus, 90% (or 92.5% for the period of August 1 through December 31 of any fiscal year) of the net recovery percentage of eligible inventory multiplied by the cost of eligible inventory; plus 85% of the net recovery percentage of eligible letters of credit inventory, multiplied by the cost of eligible letter of credit inventory; plus, 85% of the net recovery percentage of eligible in-transit inventory, multiplied by the cost of eligible in-transit inventory; plus, 85% of the net recovery percentage of eligible in-transit inventory; plus, 100% of qualified cash; minus, all availability and inventory reserves.
+The borrowing base under the ABL Facility equals the sum of: 90% of the eligible credit card receivables; plus, 85% of eligible accounts; plus, 90% (or 92.5% for the period of August 1 through December 31 of any fiscal year) of the net recovery percentage of eligible inventory multiplied by the cost of eligible inventory; plus, 85% of the net recovery percentage of eligible letters of credit inventory, multiplied by the cost of eligible letter of credit inventory; plus, 85% of the net recovery percentage of eligible in-transit inventory; multiplied by the cost of eligible in-transit inventory; plus, 100% of qualified cash; minus, all availability and inventory reserves.
 The ABL Facility includes borrowing capacity in the form of letters of credit up to the entire amount of the facility, and up to \$25 million in U.S. dollars for loans on same-day notice, referred to as swingline loans, and is available in U.S. dollars, Canadian dollars and Euros.
 Any amounts outstanding under the ABL Facility are due and payable in full on the maturity date of December 10, 2019

-On May 2, 2015, outstanding standby letters of credit were \$12.4 million, excess availability, as defined, was \$287.6 million, and there were no borrowings outstanding.
-There were no average short-term borrowings under the ABL Facility in the first quarter of fiscal 2015.
-Average short-term borrowings under the ABL Facility were \$1.8 million in the first quarter of fiscal 2014.
+On August 1, 2015, standby letters of credit were \$18.4 million, outstanding borrowings were \$10 million, and excess availability, as defined, was \$271.6 million.
+Average short-term borrowings under the ABL Facility were \$4.8 million and \$2.0 million in the first half of fiscal 2015 and fiscal 2014, respectively.
+The interest rate on the \$10 million outstanding under the ABL Facility was 1.44% on August 1, 2015.